 Like most Bluetooth headphones, the Tarah have too much latency for gaming and video content.
 They have higher latency than the X4.

 The Jaybird Tarah were designed as great sports headphones, but they are also versatile enough for everyday uses.
 They have decent default sound quality but are compatible with the MySound app which offers an EQ to customize the sound to your liking.
 They are very similar to the Jaybird X4 with the new earbud-like tips that don’t enter your ear canal as deeply, which makes them more comfortable than typical in-ears.
 However, they don’t have as many fit options since the tips and stability fins are now one unit.
 Unfortunately, the Tarah also come with a proprietary charging cradle which is restrictive.
 On the upside, like the X4, they are also rated IPX7 and should be sweat and proof resistant, but we couldn’t test this accurately in our current test bench.
-See our recommendations for the best budget earbuds, the best Bluetooth earbuds under $100, and the best budget wireless headphones.
+See our recommendations for the best budget earbuds, the best Bluetooth earbuds under $100, the best cheap wireless earbuds, and the best budget wireless headphones.

 The Jaybird X4 and Jaybird Tarah are very similar headphones, but the X4 have a slight edge over the Tarah.
 They have slightly longer battery life and better sound quality, with a slightly overemphasized bass which can be great for sports music.
 However, both headphones are compatible with the Jaybird app, which gives you access to an easy-to-use EQ.
 The X4 also has more options for a better fit and come with a soft pouch.
 On the other hand, the Tarah have a better wireless range.
 The X4 also have an in-line remote that doesn’t feel as cheap as the Tarah’s.
 So, if you feel like an extra $30 is worth extra fit options, a pouch, and a better in-line remote, go with the X4; if not, get the Tarah.